-You would NOT use Class 34 if you were registering cigarettes without tobacco, for medical purposes (Class 5 - Pharmaceuticals).
+Not all smoking-related products are Class 34, however.
+You would not use Class 34 if you were registering cigarettes without tobacco, for example, cigarettes for medical purposes (Class 5 - Pharmaceuticals).

 In most cases, where the trademark is applied to the goods or the containers for the goods in Class 34 by means of labels, a label is an acceptable specimen.
 Shipping or mailing labels may be accepted if they are affixed to the goods or to the containers for the goods and if proper trademark usage is shown.
 They are not acceptable if the mark as shown is merely used as a trade name and not as a trademark.
 An example of this is the use of the term solely as a return address.